Star Wars Eclipse: Everything we know so far

 Star Wars Eclipse release date speculation

 While described as in "early development" at the Game Awards, reports emerged towards the end of 2021 that suggested Star Wars Eclipse was apparently at least three to four years away from launch.
 Quantic Dream went on to respond to the reports to reaffirm that there have been no delays since no launch date has been confirmed.
-There's little to go on beyond that at present, but, given Quantic Dream's past projects, we expect Star Wars Eclipse to feature on PC, PS5, and Xbox Series X at a minimum, with the developer promising a game that "can be experienced in many ways, and puts the destinies of multiple playable characters in your hands".
+There's been little to go on beyond that ever since, but, given Quantic Dream's past projects, we expect Star Wars Eclipse to feature on PC, PS5, and Xbox Series X at a minimum, with the developer promising a game that "can be experienced in many ways, and puts the destinies of multiple playable characters in your hands".

 Star Wars Eclipse trailer